 Description: (Dual listed with THR 300) This interdisciplinary course, team-taught by members of the English and Theatre Departments, offers a performance-oriented view of Shakespeare's plays.
-Students see films and videotapes as well as perform segments of the plays in class.
+Students see recorded performances as well as perform segments of the plays in class.
 Writing is an integral component of the course.
+SUNY GEN ED-GHUM; NCC GEN ED-

+HUM, LIT, WESH

+Offered: Spring

-HUM, LIT, WESH Offered: Spring Credit Hours: 3 Department: English
+Credit Hours: 3

+Department: English